 I want to share with you some of the gifts I’ve been given, to show you the tools I’m learning to use.
 I hope to learn from you as well.
 I believe that life is a tool tray, a smorgasbord laid out before us, full of tips and techniques to pick up and use as needed.
 I draw from software engineering and management theory, but I also rely on lessons from psychology and anthropology, dog training and horse riding, things I’ve learned as a friend, a student, a parent, a spouse and child.

-Jerry Weinberg talks about “creating the more fully human organization.”
+Jerry Weinberg talked about “creating the more fully human organization.”
 That’s a good goal, worthy of a lifetime.